Milena Schwab-Graham

 Profile

-I previously taught as an Assistant Lecturer in British Literature and Culture in the Department of Anglophone Studies at the University of Duisburg-Essen in Germany for several years.
+I previously taught part-time as an Adjunct Lecturer in British Literature and Culture in the Department of Anglophone Studies at the University of Duisburg-Essen in Germany for several years.
 I taught across a broad literary and cultural spectrum, devising and delivering courses on nineteenth and twentieth century poetry, prose and cultural studies.

 I hold a BA (Hons) in English Language and Literature and an MA by Directed Research in English from the University of Liverpool.